 \section{Electroweak Phase Transition in the 2HDM}

 In this section, we study the complementarity between collider and gravitational wave experiments to probe the phase transition profile in the 2HDM.
-We first define the one-loop effective potential at finite temperature in~\autoref{sec:eff-pot}, then discuss important ingredients to calculate the EWPT and the gravitational wave sensitivity at space-based experiments in~\autoref{sec:history}.
-Finally, we analyze in~\autoref{sec:results} the relevance of the Higgstrahlung channel with top pair final states $H/A\to t\bar t$ in respect to other relevant classes of searches at the HL-LHC and also contrast the collider with the gravitational wave sensitivity.
+We first define the one-loop effective potential at finite temperature in~\autoref{sec:eff-pot}, then discuss important ingredients for calculating the EWPT and gravitational wave sensitivity at space-based experiments in~\autoref{sec:history}.
+Finally, we analyze in~\autoref{sec:results} the relevance of the Higgstrahlung channel with top pair final states $H/A\to t\bar t$ with respect to other relevant classes of searches at the HL-LHC and also contrast the collider with the gravitational wave sensitivity.